LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Experiments and Analysis

 \subsubsection{Quality of Detection Input}

 The performance of a tracker is inherently tied to the effectiveness of the integrated detector.
-In the conducted experiments, three distinct object detectors were assessed: the CasA detector, the PointGNN detector, and the PointRCNN detector.
-These detectors were chosen based on their performance in the KITTI 3D Object detection challenge and arranged in descending order of effectiveness.
-As depicted in Table \ref{comparison_with_sota_lidar_trackers}, the tracking performances align with the quality of the detection input for all the assessed trackers.
-The result of our LEGO has been visualized in Fig. \ref{vis}.
-The first row and the second show the ground truth and tracking result reported by our LEGO in scene 0006, the detected state in the current frame is marked by a bounding box and its track ID.
-The third row and the fourth-row show results in scene 0008.
+Three distinct object detectors were assessed in the conducted experiments: the CasA 3D detector, the PointGNN 3D detector, and the PointRCNN 3D detector.
+These 3D detectors were chosen based on their performance in the KITTI 3D Object detection challenge and arranged in descending order of effectiveness.